Go to Family Tree DNA Web Site

 If you want to increase the probability of making a match and speed up the progress of this project, offer to subsidize a test, even if it's with just $10.
 Donations can easily be made through the project's General Fund (see below).

-Your project administrator is hereby offering to subsidize 50% of the cost of a 67-marker test for one patrilineal descendant of each of the progenitors listed below:
+2. The project is also offering to subsidize the full cost of a 67-marker test to one patrilineal male descendant of each of the following progenitors:

 John RASYE / RASEY / RAZEY (b. ca. 1530s), of Wiltshire, England